 - -k <int uint> (specify two paramters: k-mer size and estimated total number of k-mers for this k-mer size)

-The second values specifies the (possible) number of distinct k-mers in the input datasets (e.g. estimated number of k-mers: 67108864, 134217728, 268435456 or 536870912).
+The first value is k-mer size and its default value is set to 21.
+The second values specifies the (possible) number of distinct k-mers in the input datasets (e.g. estimated number of k-mers: 67108864, 134217728, 268435456 or 536870912) and its default value is set to 536870912.
 This second value does not affect the correctness of the program, but balances the memory consumption between Bloom filters and hash tables, thus affecting the overall memory footprint of the program.
 Please feel free to specify this value.

 - -o <str> (the single output file name)